appium/appium-espresso-driver/docs/reference/bidi.md

 Indicates a change in the current Appium context.

 This event is emitted upon context change, either explicit or implicit.
-It is also emitted at the start of a new session.

 See the [GitHub feature ticket](https://github.com/appium/appium/issues/20741) for more details.